sinamoghimi73/CppND-Capstone-MandelBrot-Creator/README.md

 * `make clean` to remove the build directory.
 * `make style` to specify the format you want your code be like.
   * You will need to install `clang-format` first in case it is not installed.
 You only need to use it once.
-  * In macOS you to have `Homebrew` installed.
+  * In macOS you have to have `Homebrew` installed.
 The instructions on how to install, can be found [here](https://brew.sh).
 Then you can `brew install clang-format`.
   * In Ubuntu or Debian you can `sudo apt install clang-format`.

 * `make format` to use the settings of the `style` which in this project is set by default to `-style=google`.